 This section describes the water resources available to the PWD for the 25-year period covered by this UWMP.
 The PWD currently receives water from three sources: groundwater, surface water from Littlerock Dam Reservoir, and imported water from the SWP.
 Groundwater is obtained from the Antelope Valley Groundwater Basin.
-This water is treated, pumped into the Littlerock Dam Reservoir and transferred from the reservoir to Lake Palmdale for distribution.
+This water is treated with chlorine disinfection and pumped directly into the District's potable distribution system.
 The PWD's imported water is provided by the SWP and is conveyed through the East Branch of the California Aqueduct to Lake Palmdale, which acts as a forebay for the PWD's 35 million gallon per day (MGD) water treatment plant.
 Lake Palmdale can store approximately 4,129 AF of SWP and Littlerock Dam Reservoir water.